- Once SEPA is enabled in The Raiser's Edge, it cannot be disabled.

 - Enter Mandate ID and Date [of Mandate Signature].

-If no Mandate ID is entered, then for New Gifts, a Mandate ID is created in the following format: [Constituent System Record ID] “M” [Gift System Record ID].
+Both Mandate ID and Date are required by SEPA.
+However, if no Mandate ID is entered, then for New Gifts, a Mandate ID is created in the following format: [Constituent System Record ID] “M” [Gift System Record ID].

 This is done to ensure one is there, but we expect users to enter their own numbers.
 The rule is that the combination of Org Creditor ID + IBAN + Mandate ID should be unique in the world.